Canal du Midi: Construction of the canal

 At the age of 63, Riquet started his great enterprise, sending his personal engineer, François Andreossy, and a local water expert, Pierre Roux, to the Montagne Noire to work on the water supply.
 This supply system successfully fed the canal with water where it crossed the continental divide, replacing water that drained toward the two seas.
 The system was a masterpiece of both hydraulic and structural engineering, and served as an early ratification of Riquet's vision.
 It was also a major part of the massive undertaking.

 Work began on the first "enterprise" on 1 January 1667 with the construction of the trough of the Rigole de la plaine then continued on 15 April 1667 with the laying of the first stone of the Lac de Saint-Ferréol.
 Originally Riquet wanted to build a dozen reservoirs but the Commissioner General of fortifications, Louis Nicolas de Clerville, asked him to replace them with a single reservoir.
 This was a great novelty at the time – no reservoir-lake of this magnitude had ever been built before.

 Some of Clerville's men with experience in military engineering came, to build the huge dam for the single reservoir, the Bassin de St. Ferréol, on the river Laudot.
 The Laudot is a tributary of the Tarn in the Montagne Noire some 20 km from the summit of the proposed canal at Seuil de Naurouze.
 This massive dam, 700 m long, 30 m above the riverbed and 120 m thick at its base was the largest work of civil engineering in Europe and only the second major dam to be built in Europe, after one in Alicante in Spain.
 It was connected to the Canal du Midi by a contoured channel over 25 km long, 3.7 m wide with a base width of 1.5 m.
 It was eventually equipped with 14 locks in order to bring building materials for the canal down from the mountains and to create a new port for the mountain town of Revel.

-In November 1667 an official ceremony laid the foundation stone of the Garonne lock in Toulouse in the presence of representatives of the Parliament of Toulouse, the Capitouls (sheriffs), and the Archbishop of Toulouse, Charles-François d'Anglure de Bourlemont.
+In November 1667 an official ceremony laid the foundation stone of the Garonne lock in Toulouse in the presence of representatives of the Parlement of Toulouse, the Capitouls (sheriffs), and the Archbishop of Toulouse, Charles-François d'Anglure de Bourlemont.
 A first filling of water was made between the seuil de Naurouze and Toulouse during the winter of 1671–1672 and the first boat traffic could begin.
 In 1673 the section from Naurouze to Trèbes was completed marking the end of the first "enterprise".